 They're the Beatles.
 Why would they need to steal from anyone, right?
-Right???
 Wrong, apparently.
 Influential rock musician Chuck Berry sued John Lennon in 1973 under the premise that the Beatles' hit "Come Together" borrowed both lines and melodies from Berry's song "You Can't Catch Me."

 Well, this is tricky.
-I mean, it's quite clear that J.Lo's "On the Floor" sounds similar to the song "Lambada" by French pop group Kaoma.
-But, honestly, the song has been covered so many times (17 or so, by our count), that it's hard to distinguish what got the green light and what didn't.
+It's quite clear that J.Lo's "On the Floor" sounds similar to the song "Lambada" by French pop group Kaoma.
+But honestly, the song has been covered so many times (17 or so, by our count) that it's hard to distinguish what got the green light and what didn't.
 However, "On the Floor" has also been accused of borrowing from Hispanic singer Kat DeLuna's 2010 single "Party O'Clock" and Romanian musician Edward Maya's 2009 club hit "Stereo Love."

 And you'll see personalized content just for you whenever you click the My Feed .